majawasielewska/Multiple-regression-and-model-construction/README.md

 The dataset based on research by Winters et al. (A-15). (www.wiley.com/college/daniel)

-Description of the set:
+Description of the original set:
-They concern the participation of 248 high school students enrolled in introductory physical education courses. he researchers wanted to know if social cognitive theory constructs were correlated with discretionary, “leisure-time” physical exercise.
+They concern the participation of 248 high school students enrolled in introductory physical education courses.
+The researchers wanted to know if social cognitive theory constructs were correlated with discretionary, “leisure-time” physical exercise.